Sahariya55/Sahariya55/README.md

 - 👋 Hi, I’m Riya Saha
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Full Stack Development Course in Newton School
+- 🌱 I’m currently learning Full Stack Data Science Course in AlmaBetter
 - 📫 How to reach me -You can check out my LinkedIn at https://www.linkedin.com/in/riya-saha-b924a6214
-##Skills and Experience *⚙️ React *📱Html, Css and JavaScript *💻 Java
+##Skills and Experience *Python,SQL, Power BI, Tableau,Numpy,Pandas,Seaborn,Matplotlib,React JS ,Html, Css , JavaScript ,Java etc.

 <!---
 Sahariya55/Sahariya55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.